KxSystems/docs/docs/ref/identity.md

 1
 ```

-This can be used in statements applying multiple functions to the same data, if one of the operations desired is "do nothing".
+Applying multiple functions to the same data, with one of the operations as “do nothing”.

 ```q
 q)(::;avg)@\:1 2 3